-Because of the COVID-19 pandemic, business leaders have had to rapidly change the way their organizations and employees operated—particularly as local governments required or recommended employees work from home when and if possible.
+The COVID-19 pandemic forced business leaders to rapidly change the way their organizations and employees operated—particularly as local governments required or recommended employees work from home when and if possible.
 Under normal circumstances, businesses would make this shift over a long period of time to ensure that their IT infrastructure was prepared to handle such a change.
 Because of the nature of the pandemic, this shift to telework happened nearly overnight, creating sometimes new security challenges.

 In the new 2020 Remote Workforce Cybersecurity Report, Fortinet explores the challenges organizations faced as a result of the shift in remote work and how organizations are planning to secure their remote workforce moving forward.
 This report, conducted in June 2020, surveyed security leaders across industries—including the public sector—in 17 different countries.

 As expected, a rapid shift to a new work paradigm was not easy.
 Nearly two-thirds of businesses had to transition over half of their workforce to remote work practically overnight.
 Eighty-three percent of organizations found this transition moderately, very, or extremely challenging.
 They faced the most significant difficulties when it came to secure connectivity, followed by business continuity assurance and access to business-critical applications.

 These challenges are exacerbated by the unprecedented cyber threat activity that has resulted from an increased reliance on personal device usage and the influx of workers outside the corporate network.
 Cyber adversaries—from opportunistic phishers to nation-state actors—found numerous ways to exploit the global pandemic, as seen in a recent FortiGuard Labs Global Threat Landscape Report.
 In fact, 60% of organizations revealed an increase in cybersecurity breach attempts following the transition, while 34% reported actual breaches in their networks.